fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 useEffect(hook, [])
 ```

-Now we can more clearly see that the function [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) is actually given <i>two parameters</i>.
+Now we can more clearly see that the function [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) actually takes <i>two parameters</i>.
 The first is a function, the <i>effect</i> itself.
-According to the documentation
+According to the documentation:

 > <i>By default, effects run after every completed render, but you can choose to fire it only when certain values have changed.</i>